- Software Submission Deadlines

 CAEN is available to assist Michigan Engineering faculty interested in exploring how software can be integrated into courses.
 CAEN staff work with faculty to research various software sources, find solutions that address course needs, and oversee software installation and implementation into the CAEN Lab Software Environment (CLSE).

 Faculty and course instructors are encouraged to submit requests for software as early as possible.
 Submitting requests prior to set deadlines ensures that requested software will be available in time for the start of the following term.

 Final negotiations for software terms and conditions from the vendor should be done in consultation with CAEN in order to obtain the most favorable terms for Michigan Engineering.

 CAEN has established the following deadlines for requests to install new software in the CLSE.
 These deadlines should be considered when developing a course plan around a software package that is not already available:

-If the version of software you would like to run in a given term is not available before the deadline, you must still advise CAEN of your requirements prior to the respective date so CAEN staff can plan accordingly.
+If the version of software you would like to run in a given term is not available before the deadline, you must still advise CAEN of your requirements prior to the respective date so staff can plan accordingly.
 In some cases, an earlier version of software may need to be installed as an alternative.

-Faculty and course instructors interested in submitting software for distribution in CAEN computer labs must fill out CAEN's Course Software request form.
-All course software must be provided in a usable state.
-The course instructor bears responsibility for testing the software, ensuring that it functions properly in the CAEN Lab Software Environment and is licensed for course use.
+All requested software must be provided in a stable, operational state.
+The course instructor(s) will bear responsibility for testing the software, ensuring that it functions properly in the CAEN Lab Software Environment, and is licensed appropriately for instructional use at the University.